Top Links

 Freesat channels

 • Missing Freeview channels?
-There are a number of channels that you can find on Freeview (TV via an aerial not a dish), that surprisingly can't be found on Freesat.
-At launch, these were: Five (appeared on Freesat in Nov 2008), Five US, Fiver, Dave, Virgin 1, UKTV History, Sky Three, TMF, The Hits and Sky Sports News.
-When Freesat launched, these channels were being broadcast on the Sky platform and could in theory be received on a Freesat box, but they're encrypted and so aren't available.
-The channels will have their encryption disabled for Freesat, but may be tied to a contract with Sky that prevents this.
-We're sure many of these channels will appear in due course.
+There are several channels that you can find on Freeview (TV via an aerial not a dish), that surprisingly can’t be found on Freesat.
+At launch, these were: Five (appeared on Freesat in Nov 2008), Five US, Fiver, Dave, Virgin 1, UKTV History, Sky Three, Viva, The Hits and Sky Sports News.
+When Freesat launched, these channels were being broadcast on the Sky platform but many are encrypted by Sky so are not available on a Freesat box.Some channels, such as Dave are offered as part of one of Sky subscription packages, so the channel owners get revenue from Sky – as such, cancelling their contract with Sky may not be in their interests.
+If you want a channel that’s on Freeview, but not Freesat, consider buying a cheap Freeview box.

 • How do I get such-and-such channel?
 See our Channels summary for common channels

-• Can I get Setanta Sports on Freesat?
-No. See our Setanta page for options
+• Can I get ESPN Sports on Freesat?
+No. See our Get ESPN Sports page for the options

 • Getting extra channels?
 It's possible to access other Free-to-view channels with some Freesat boxes, such as the Humax Foxsat - See our other channels FAQ